 Leaderboards can be a fun way to drive competition among your players, both for your most hardcore fans (who will be fighting for the top spot in a public leaderboard) and for your more casual players (who will be interested in comparing their progress to their friends').

-To learn how to implement leaderboards for these platforms, see Client implementations.
+To learn how to implement leaderboards for your platform, see Client implementations.

-When you create a leaderboard, the Game services will take care of managing most aspects of this leaderboard for you.
+When you create a leaderboard, the Google Play games services will take care of managing most aspects of this leaderboard for you.
 The typical process works like this:

 - At the end of a game (or at an appropriate moment that you've determined), the game submits the player's score to one or more leaderboards you've created for the game.

-- The Game services checks if this score is better than the player's current leaderboard entry for the daily, weekly, or all-time score.
-If it is, the Game services updates the corresponding leaderboards with the new score.
+- The Google Play games services checks if this score is better than the player's current leaderboard entry for the daily, weekly, or all-time score.
+If it is, the Google Play games services updates the corresponding leaderboards with the new score.

-- The Game services sends a score report back to the game client.
+- The Google Play games services sends a score report back to the game client.
 This report tells the client whether this is a new daily, weekly, or all-time high score.
-If it isn't, the Game services will tell the client what the current daily, weekly, or all-time high score is for this player.
+If it isn't, the Google Play games services will tell the client what the current daily, weekly, or all-time high score is for this player.

 Games can have multiple leaderboards, up to a maximum of 70.
 For example, a multi-level game might provide a different leaderboard for each level, and a racing game might have a separate leaderboard for each track.